telerik/xamarin-forms-docs/controls/gauge/features/gauge-positioning.md

 ## Radial Gauge Specifics

 While the offset is the absolute distance from the axis line to the element, the position of the axis line itself is determined by the **AxisRadiusFactor** property, which is a relative value between 0 and 1.
 When the radial gauge is arranged, it calculates the largest square box in the middle of its arrange bounds and the gauge is laid out within this square box.
-The **AxisRadiusFactor** determines the position of the axis line inside this box.
+The **AxisRadiusFactor** determines the size of the radius of the axis arc inside this box.
 Setting the radius factor to 1.0 results in the axis line occupying as much space as possible.

 ## See Also